mayurkadampro/Gather-PC-Information/README.md

 # Victim-Pc-Information
+Very Basic part Is Done.
 Work In Progress....
-(Not Finished Yet)
+More Update Will Coming
 ![](output.png)